bhirmbani/bhirmbani.github.io/README.md

 **Short term:**
 - [ ] using media queries for font size in the text content
 - [ ] adding footer to show up navigation to top and each week reflection
+- [ ] adding js file for interactivity in explaining things